BerranRemzi/esp-file-server/README.md

 ### Downloading Files

-1. From the main page, click on the file you want to download.
+1. From the main page, click on the file name you want to download.
 2. The file will be downloaded to your computer.

 ### Deleting Files and Folders

-1. From the main page, select the file or folder you want to delete.
+1. From the main page, find the file or folder you want to delete.
 2. Click the "Delete" button to remove the selected item.

+### Creating Folders

+1. Enter the name of the new folder to text box "Folder name."
+2. From the main page, click the "Create" button.
+3. The new folder will be created on the device.

 ### Viewing File List